yoshida-eth0/ruby-sakura_gakuin/README.md

 # SakuraGakuin

-All about Japanese idol "Sakura Gakuin", that consists of limited to growth period girls only.
+All about Sakura Gakuin, the Japanese idol limited for growth period.

 ## Installation